Research

 Behavioral tasks

 By recording different forms of neural activity as rats execute our tasks, we can infer how distinct neural mechanisms guide behavior.
-The lab employs many different techniques, including multi-site fiber photometry, endoscopic imaging, and electrophysiology, to measure signals like neurotransmitter release, calcium transients, and neuronal firing in freely-moving rats.
+The lab employs many different techniques, including multi-site dual-color fiber photometry, endoscopic imaging, and electrophysiology, to measure signals like neurotransmitter release, calcium transients, and neuronal firing in freely-moving rats.

 Manipulating neural activity and cellular properties